poshjosh/chinomsoikwuagwu.com/2020/03/09/AWS_Certified-Solutions-Architect-Associate_Part-3_Storage-services.md

 - Objects.
 - Keys.
 Objects have keys, like filenames for files
 - Object URLs
 - Eventual consistency.
 S3 objects have eventual consistency while Elastic Block Store (EBS) objects are consistent.
-Eventual consistency means there is a lag between when the operation is carried out on one location (originating location) and when the new state becomes consistent with redundant locations.
+Eventual consistency means there is a lag between when a new state is introduced on one location (originating location) and when the new state becomes consistent with redundant locations.

 #### Common S3 Operations ####